alexpetros/unplannedobsolescence.com/content/blog/less-htmx-is-more.md

 htmx was created during a period in which it seemed like SPAs were the inevitable future of web development.
 To compete in that environment, it had to demonstrate that it could replicate what most people considered to be the killer feature of SPAs: not repainting the whole page.
-I believe, in 2024, that [this creates a worse experience for both users and developers](@/blog/hard-page-load/index.md).
+If this was ever necessary—I'm skeptical—it's sure not necessary anymore.

 Now that htmx has proven itself in the mindshare ecosystem, and developers are starting to trust multi-page websites again, I think the time has come to make the harder, but ultimately more impactful case: HTML and HTTP have the features required to build the vast, vast majority of website functionality; they're easier to use than the scripting alternatives, and they last longer with much less maintenance.

 <aside>
 Users always trusted multi-page websites, by the way.
-We're just now starting to listen again.
+We're just now starting to listen to them again.
 </aside>

 Building good websites requires dropping the sugar high of `hx-boost` and saying "here's how to use a cache header."

-## What is htmx creator Carson's take on this?

-Whenever I bring it up, he says: "I like hx-boost."

-I think Carson's perspective is that `hx-boost` is too important to the htmx funnel to explicitly disavow.
-Curious beginners slap `hx-boost` onto their links and see an instant "smoothness" upgrade.
-I don't know if I even disagree with that—it certainly is an easy way to get started, and maybe that's more important.
-In any case, I would never advocate for it to be removed, because backwards compatibility is more important.

-For what it's worth, my opposition to hx-boost stems from my own experience as a beginner. hx-boost broke the back button in a way I didn't understand, and removing it fixed my problem.
-This was my a-ha moment about "hard" links, and multi-page architectures in general: the ephemeral scripting environment reduces the surface area for complexity.

-But I'm writing this because people frequently ask for help with `hx-boost` problems, and they deserve a fully-realized explanation for why I feel that the only way to properly resolve those problems is to stop using it.

-## Is there ever a time I should use hx-boost?
+## Is there ever a time I should use htmx to make an SPA?

 My friend [Aram](https://aramzs.xyz/) made a website called [Song Obsessed](https://songobsessed.com) that has a persistent music player which holds its state even as you navigate around the site.
 `hx-boost` is a good fit for this because it allows you to construct your website as a series of URLs; you can just slap `hx-boost` on everything and, with a little tweaking, you can get htmx to leave the music player alone while replacing the rest of the page.
 You still lost the reliability inherent in the hard page load, but you get genuinely novel functionality in exchange, which is a good trade in this case.
-Until HTML has an API for you to keep content like persistent across page navigations, `hx-boost` is a decent way to get that done.
+Until HTML has an API to keep live content persistent across page navigations, some SPA functionality is required to make that happen.

-This demonstrates the core problem with `hx-boost`: it's actually an <em>advanced</em> tool masquerading as a simple one.
+SPAs are an <em>advanced</em> tool that the industry deceptively marketed as a simple one.
 Aram is a highly experienced web developer who's using `hx-boost` to push the boundaries of what's possible with page navigations;
-for most people, who just want to add a little interactivity to their webpage, all `hx-boost` does is degrade the page's performance.
+Most people, who just want to add a little interactivity to their webpage, should [stick with the simplest tool available](https://grugbrain.dev/#grug-on-complexity): a [regular link](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).

-`hx-boost` should be a understood as a finnicky tool, only to be broken out in very specific circumstances, if you know what you're doing.
-For most pages, [stick with simple](https://grugbrain.dev/#grug-on-complexity): a [regular link](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).
+*Thanks to Carson Gross his for feedback on a draft of this article.*

 # Notes

-* htmx community member Delaney Gillilan has his own hypermedia framework called [datastar](https://data-star.dev/) which uses server-side events to drive page updates.
-Each event from the server is processed by datastar and merged into the page in the appropriate place.
-It's good to take on the complexity of DOM morphing if you're working on the kinds of real-time applications that Delaney does (I saw an amazing 3D graphics demo from him at UtahJS);
-it's not a thing we should be burdening beginners and more traditional hypertext documents with.
+* [Triptych](https://alexanderpetros.com/triptych/)—the HTML proposals that Carson and I are working on—would render htmx obsolete for the type of website I describe here.
+More advanced htmx features, like the ones used to great effect by [David Guillot and Contexte](https://david.guillot.me/en/posts/tech/following-up-mother-of-all-htmx-demos/), will still require htmx for the foreseeable future.
+* To add PUT (and DELETE) support to "regular" forms with htmx, add [`hx-put`](https://htmx.org/attributes/hx-put/) to the form, and then have the server respond with status code 200 and an [`HX-Redirect`](https://htmx.org/headers/hx-redirect/) header;
+instead of doing partial page replacement, htmx will tell the browser to do a full-page navigation.
+This mimics the POST-Redirect-GET pattern, but uses a header instead of a 303 response.
+* Ideally, htmx would be able to intercept a normal 303 response and use the `location` header, instead of a custom header, but because of limitations in the fetch API (`manual` redirects [hide all the headers](https://developer.mozilla.org/en-US/docs/Web/API/RequestInit#redirect)), it can't.
+I don't totally understand what security purpose this servers, to be honest, but it's a bit of a shame, because it means that [you can't make a proper polyfill](https://github.com/alexpetros/triptych?tab=readme-ov-file#limitations) for PUT and DELETE forms.

-* Both [datastar](https://data-star.dev/essays/another_dependency#fn:1) and [turbo](https://dev.37signals.com/a-happier-happy-path-in-turbo-with-morphing/) (from 37signals) use Carson's [idiomorph](https://github.com/bigskysoftware/idiomorph) algorithm to merge updates into the page, but Carson ended up rejecting idiomorph as the default merging algorithm for htmx, because it was too complicated!
+* Both [turbo](https://dev.37signals.com/a-happier-happy-path-in-turbo-with-morphing/) and [datastar](https://data-star.dev/essays/another_dependency#fn:1) use Carson's [idiomorph](https://github.com/bigskysoftware/idiomorph) algorithm to merge updates into the page, but Carson ended up rejecting idiomorph as the default merging algorithm for htmx, because it was too complicated—even though he's the one who created it in the first place!
 The default [htmx swap strategy](https://htmx.org/attributes/hx-swap/) is to just wipe away what's inside the `innerHTML` and replace it with the response—not unlike how the default page navigation is to wipe away the environment and give you a fresh one.
-Simple, but effective.
+Simple; effective.